-The town is both beautiful and interesting, with high quality residential areas and many historic pockets to add to its quaint town centre – it was even home to the first railway trains thanks to George Stephenson and his world famous Rocket.
+The town is both beautiful and interesting, with high quality residential areas and many historic pockets to add to its quaint town centre – it was even home to the first ever passenger railway trains thanks to George Stephenson and his world famous Rocket.

 But it’s not all work by any means!
 There are plenty of pleasures to be had as well.
-Darlington has an historic town centre which is home to a vibrant range of places to shop, eat and socialise including its own theatre and a lively arts scene.
+Darlington has an historic town centre which is home to a vibrant range of places to shop, eat and socialise including its own theatre the Civic Theatre and a lively arts scene.
 For those who like to be active it’s also got a top-notch pool and leisure centre, plentiful bike routes and a vast number of beauty spots and walks right on the doorstop.